thechrisritter/Python_Challenge/README.md

 **Testing Github on Mac and in browser.**
-Posting code from Karan's projects Repo
+Posting my code answers to the challenges in Karan's Projects Repo